VORTEX TUBE: Information

 - Excellent and skilled teams of professionals, engineers and technicians

 - Extensive quality control, testing and checking every air knife before delivery

 - Full value for money

-Our Vortex Tube has the ability to enhance overall functionality of the equipment it is installed with.
-The assurance of quality and raw materials can be obtained only at STREAMTEK Corp and we never let our customers go unsatisfied.
+Our Vortex Tube design or also know as a Vortex Cooler, has the ability to enhance overall functionality of the equipment it is installed with.
+The assurance of quality and raw materials can be obtained only at STREAMTEK and we never let our customers go unsatisfied.
 The company maintains a huge inventory to serve its customers on time.
-The complete research in the field of vortex tubes allows STREAMTEK Corp to have a well-defined, systematic approach.
+The complete research in the field of vortex tubes allows STREAMTEK to have a well-defined, systematic approach.
 This satisfies customers and improves the client retention rate to a great extent.
 Feel free to get in touch with us and we shall be more than pleased to assist you.

 VORTEX TUBE: Specifications

 Which Vortex Tube will best suit my needs?